CommittedTeam/commitcanvas-models/results.md

 [boxplot_stats](https://matplotlib.org/stable/api/cbook_api.html#matplotlib.cbook.boxplot_stats) for getting the dictionaries of statistics used to draw a series of box and whisker plots.

+NOTE: the labels of the boxplots need to be finalized

 ## Cross project

 ### Mann–Whitney U statistical test results